Do I qualify for a FREE Whitebox?

 Volunteers have access to their own personal broadband performance information in real time through a personalised online performance dashboard.
 This information can help diagnose problems and improve home broadband performance.
 Volunteers will also be able to bask in the glory of knowing they are helping make the internet better for all Kiwis.

 *Not everyone who signs up will be selected, as we need to make sure we have the right mix of volunteers from all parts of New Zealand using different technologies, plans, and providers.
-However, we are looking for 3,000 volunteers so we encourage you to sign up!
+However, we are looking for volunteers from a broad range of technologies and geographies, so we encourage you to sign up!

 The Whiteboxes are programmed to run a series of tests that simulate the sorts of things an internet user might want to do, like surfing websites, downloading files and watching videos.
 The Whitebox checks that your internet connection isn’t too busy before running its tests, to make sure the tests fairly reflect the internet connection’s performance.
 The Whiteboxes don’t collect any information on how you use the internet or what you are using it for.
 All test results are encrypted before they are uploaded, and no personal information is transmitted by the Whitebox.
 We have absolutely no intention of doing anything that may adversely affect your privacy or security.
 If you have any concerns please feel free to contact us to discuss them.